CodiumTeam/docker-training/exercise-12/jenkins/README.md

 Adding passwords to your `Jenkinsfile`, and therefore to source control, is certainly a terrible practice.
 You will now move the username and password you used for the registry out of the `Jenkinsfile`.

-1. In the Jenkins UI navigate to [Dashboard > Manage Jenkins > Jenkins > Global Credentials](http://localhost:8080/credentials/store/system/domain/_/).
+1. In the Jenkins UI navigate to [Dashboard > Manage Jenkins > Security > Manage Credentials > Jenkins > Global credentials](http://localhost:8080/credentials/store/system/domain/_/).
 1. Click on **Add Credentials**
 1. Fill the Username and Password fields with the credentials (registry/ui) and in the ID field add the text `docker-registry-local`.
 1. Click **OK**